aaranyue/quarTeT/README.md

 `conda create -n quartet --channel conda-forge --channel bioconda Python Minimap2 MUMmer4 trf CD-hit BLAST tidk R R-RIdeogram gnuplot`

+(Recently we discover that using conda to install R will result in blank PNG.
+However, SVG in `tmp` dir is correctly generated.)

 #### Installation
 quarTeT do not require installation.